mate-academy/terraform_task_4_hcl_features/README.md

-# HCL Language Features with Terraform
+# HCL Features With Terraform

-This task involves utilizing various HCL language features such as count, for_each, Terraform lifecycle, dynamic blocks, and built-in functions.
+This task involves utilizing various HCL language features such as `count`, `for_each`, Terraform lifecycle, dynamic blocks, and built-in functions.

 ## Prerequisites